Duquesne University - Palumbo-Donahue School of Business

 Application fee waived?Yes

 As part of the Coverdell Fellows program, all Peace Corps Fellows participate in supervised, professional internships in underserved American communities.
 These internships give you the opportunity to continue to live out your ethic of service while also developing significant professional skills and contacts to further your career.
-Returned Peace Corps Fellows receive $27,000 ($9,000 per semester) in scholarships and fellowships and contribute 10 hours per week (community service internship) to designing and leading a social, financial or environmental initiative for an underserved population under the guidance of community mentors and faculty.
+Returned Peace Corps Fellows receive up to $27,000 ($9,000 per semester) in scholarships and fellowships and contribute 10 hours per week (community service internship) to designing and leading a social, financial or environmental initiative for an underserved population under the guidance of community mentors and faculty.
 Fellows are encouraged to share knowledge from their international and community service by authoring/coauthoring papers for publication or presenting at conferences or community events.
 To be considered for admission, complete an online application form and submit standardized test scores, essays, recommendations, a resume/CV and a copy of your Peace Corps Description of Service.
 When completing your application, please be sure to indicate your Peace Corps service.

 Jobs for program alumni

-Graduates of the MBA in Sustainable Business Practices are managing integrated bottom lines at many organizations in diverse sectors.
+Graduates of the One-Year MBA in Sustainable Business Practices are managing integrated bottom lines at many organizations in diverse sectors.
 They have leadership roles in project management, consulting, supply chain, policy development, marketing, finance, manufacturing, information technology, among others.
 Many oversee sustainability councils, green teams and community initiatives.
 Some are creating value as social entrepreneurs.
 Recent placement of our graduates includes: Alcoa, American Eagle Outfitters, Bayer, BNY Mellon, Carbon Disclosure Project, CONSOL Energy, Deloitte, EQT Corporation, Ernst & Young, Federated Investors, FedEx Ground, Herman Miller, Highmark, JP Morgan Chase, KPMG, Kraft Heinz Company, PNC Bank, Peoples Gas, PPG Industries, PricewaterhouseCoopers, Schneider Downs, UPMC, U.S. Steel.

 To be considered for admission, complete the application process and include a copy of your Peace Corps Description of Service.
 When completing your application, please be sure to indicate your Peace Corps service.